aeyobd/dwarfs/thesis/results.md

-## Stellar evolution
+## Evolution of Sculptor's stars

 Tides minimally affect the stellar component of Sculptor in the \smallperi{} orbit.
 In @fig:scl_smallperi_i_f, the projected stellar distribution displays no prominent distortions, and the radial density profile is nearly unchanged.
-Only at a surface density $\sim10^8$ times fainter than the centre may faint tidal features emerge.
+Only at a surface density $\sim10^8$ times fainter than the centre do some faint tidal features emerge.
 The total stellar mass lost corresponds to $\sim 10$ stars in total (see [@tbl:scl_sim_results])---a formidable challenge with the best of observations.

-More extended stellar profiles are more sensitive to tides.
-With Plummer initial conditions, as shown in [@fig:scl_smallperi_plummer_i_f], the model loses more stellar mass and forms more luminous tidal tails.
+Sculptor may not have been born as an exponential galaxy, and more extended stellar profiles would be more sensitive to tides.
+As an approximation of the present-day extended density profile, we initialize a model with Plummer stars instead.
+As shown in [@fig:scl_smallperi_plummer_i_f], the Plummer model loses more stellar mass and forms more luminous tidal tails.
 Observations reaching surface densities $\sim10$ times fainter than our data could reveal a stream in this case.
 Nevertheless, the radial extent probed by our data remains nearly unchanged by tidal evolution.

+The Jacobi and break radii further support that tidal effects should not be apparent in the observed stellar component.
+As calculated for this model, (see [@tbl:scl_sim_results; @tbl:scl_sim_stars_results]), the break and Jacobi radii both fall outside of $\sim 100$ arcminutes for either stellar component.
+Indeed, the stellar component only begins to deviate from an exponential profile around this break radius ([@fig:scl_smallperi_i_f; @fig:scl_smallperi_plummer_i_f]).
+Given that no orbits of Scl in this potential produce significantly smaller break or Jacobi radii, it is unlikely any other orbit would produce a significant, observable density excess.

 @tbl:scl_sim_stars_results quantifies the evolution of stellar properties.
 The stellar velocity dispersion decreases by only $\sim1\,\kms$ and the half-light radius expands by $\sim 10\%$.
 This is consistent with adiabatic expansion due to the reduction of the total mass [e.g., @stucker+2023].
 In addition, the break and Jacobi radii are $\gtrsim 100$ arcminutes on the sky—tidal signatures would be beyond the reach of our data.
 Altogether, Galactic tides negligibly impact Scl's stellar component.